Ph.D. 1978, Brandeis, M.A. 1967, Yale, B.A. 1966, Wellesley;

 2012.
 Anthropology and Law” in The Sage Handbook of Social Anthropology, Association of Social Anthropologists of the UK and Commonwealth.
 Richard Fardon, Olivia Harris, Mark Nuttall, Trevor Marchand, Chris Shore, and Richard A. Wilson, eds.
 Volume 1, pp. 105-120.
 London: Sage Publications.

 2012.
-“Human Rights Monitoring and the Question of Indicators.”
-In Human Rights at the Crossroads.
+“Human Rights Monitoring and the Question of Indicators.”pp. 140-152 in Human Rights at the Crossroads.
 Mark Goodale, ed.
 Oxford: Oxford University Press.

 Updated April 2015